anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 B) Document the initial list of Objectives and Requirements
 C) Document enough initial logistical details for contributors to create coherent content

 Readers be aware, in parallel with the CNTT Networking Strategy, the RI team is implementing networking for use today in labs and by RC.
-As RI has to deliver a working network at the same time the initial networking strategy and specifications (i.e. the work related to RM 1.9) are to be delivered, it is not expected nor mandated RI networking be compliant in the immediate future.
+As RI has to deliver a working network at the same time the initial networking strategy and specifications (i.e. the work related to RM 1.9) are to be delivered, it is not expected nor mandated RI networking be conformant in the immediate future.
 However, the RI will need to be compatible, meaning, it delivers the network connectivity required by the RA and by RC, even if it does not implement the APIs, topology, encapsulation, etc., that will ultimately be specified herein.

 The following subsections, Executive Summary, Strategy Objectives, Networking Requirements and Initial Approach, respectively, are intended to provide an overview of CNTT's vision for networking and intent, objectives, requirements and their supporting rationale, as well as initial development approach.